JunoNode/juno/UPDATES.md

 > May 21 — root-process repo structure finalized.
 Placeholder files scaffolded.
 GitHub visuals and new teaser post drafted.

 > May 22-25 —  Feedback from early testers integrated.
-Final animations for deisng brought in.
+Final animations for design brought in.
 Previews to come this week for community.